A Weekend Visit to Marshfield

 We then drove over to the drive-thru zoo.
 We checked out the upper pond and stopped to look at a few animals along the way.

-Clyde, the guy behind all this, is a character.
+Clyde, the guy behind all this is a character.
 He came out and gave us a tour of the place.
 His fast-witted sense of humor brought these rusting creatures to life.

-We took the pizzas back to my parents’ house and had lunch with them.
+We took the pizzas back to my parents house and had lunch with them.

 The trip itself turned out to be great.
 We were able to visit with my family and see Marshfield from the eyes of a tourist.
-Hotel Marshfield proved to be an awesome place to stay.
-It was cool seeing Wildwood Zoo and eating food from Nutz Deep again.
-I also enjoyed trying coffee at Uptown Coffee, seeing Jurustic Park for the first time, and getting a glimpse of the new football stadium.
+Hotel Marshfield proved to be an awesome place to stay and it was cool seeing Wildwood Zoo and eating food from Nutz Deep again.
+I also enjoyed trying coffee at Uptown Coffee, seeing Juristic Park for the first time, and getting a glimpse of the new football stadium.
+I think I might need to get back and do a little more exploring since I'm sure there's a few more things that have changed since I've moved away.

 The nice thing is I no longer have to rely on word of mouth to figure out what's changed and what's trendy in my hometown.
 Visit Marshfield makes it easy for me and now I can monitor their website, visitmarshfield.com, and know when I need to take another impulsive trip there.
 Marshfield has a ton to offer and I know I'll be back!